phylum-dev/cli/doc_templates/phylum_project_list.md

 # List all existing projects with json output
 $ phylum project list --json

-# List all existing projects for the 'sample' group
+# List all existing projects for the `sample` group
 $ phylum project list -g sample
 ```